-DevOps is about iteration.
-It's about making small changes at a fast pace that improves the overall quality of the product.
+Being a DevOps engineer is about iteration.
+It’s about making small changes at a fast pace that improves the overall quality of the product.

 If you don’t like the quality of the work you’re doing or your clients are growing frustrated with new features instead of less, you’re probably not measuring the right numbers.

 DevOps is still a new field.
 No one has all the answers.
 Everyone is still figuring it out and no one gets there overnight.
 DevOps bridges the gaps between teams to look at the bigger picture.
 Sometimes organizations even create DevOps teams.
 It sets a precedent to simultaneously understand each team’s tasks and how that relates to the bigger picture.